We reduce the impacts of tyre pollution

 Transport will never reach zero emissions, without capturing tyre wear.
 We help companies stay ahead of the curve and improve their sustainability goals.
 We are looking for partners to scale our technology.

-• We completed 10 on-vehicle pilots, partnering with companies like CEVT, Volvo Cars, Zhero, Alphabet, PostNL and a large US EV manufacturer.
+We completed 11 on-vehicle pilots, partnering with companies like CEVT, Volvo Cars, Zhero, BMW Financial Services, Alphabet, PostNL, Rivian and HIVED.

 We are looking for partners to run larger pilots, Tier 1 suppliers and manufacturers to integrate our technology into future vehicles.